 THE BOOK OF APPLE SOFTWARE-edited by Jeffrey Stanton, Robert P. Wells, Ph.D., and Sandra Rochowansky.
 Are you bewildered by the thousands of Apple II programs on the market?
-Here is the advice you ple II programs on the market?
 Here is the advice you need, with descriptions, ratings, and evaluations of over 500 of the most popular programs for the Apple II.
 You'll find reviews of business, education, game, and utility programs, and advice on hardware options and software vendors.
 BK1265 \$19.95.

 THE SELECTRIC INTERFACE-by George Young.
 You need the quality print that a daisy wheel printer provides but the thought of buying one makes your wallet wilt.
 SELECTRICTM INTERFACE, a step-by-step guide to interfacing an IBM Selectric I/O Writer to your microcomputer, will give you that quality at a fraction of the price.
 George Young, co-author of Kilobaud Microcomputing magazine's popular "Kilobaud Klassroom" series, offers a low-cost alternative to buying a daisy wheel printer.
-SELECTRIC INTERFACE includes: step-step instructions, tips on purchasing a used Selectric, information on various Selectric models, including the 2740, 2980, and Dura 1041, driver software for Z80, 8080, and 6502 chips, tips on interfacing techniques.
-With SELECTRIC INTERFACE and some background in electronics, you can have a high-quality, lowground in electronics, you can have a high-quality, low-cost, letter-quality printer.
+SELECTRIC INTERFACE includes: stepby-step instructions, tips on purchasing a used Selectric, information on various Selectric models, including the 2740, 2980, and Dura 1041, driver software for Z80, 8080, and 6502 chips, tips on interfacing techriques.
+With SELECTRIC INTERFACE and some background in electronics, you can have a high-quality, lowcost, letter-quality printer.
 Petals not included.
 BK7388 (125 pages) \$12.97